SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 - Make changes to cluster declarations in the Git repo.
 - Verify changes are deployed to the cluster.

-## You have successfully completed the lab.
+## You have successfully completed the Exercise.
 Click on Next >> to procced with next exercise.